mbrochh/mbrochh.io/src/posts/gatsbyjs-netlify.md

 At my company <outbound-link href="https://bitlabstudio.com">Bitlab Studio</outbound-link> we constantly push ourselves to find the best way to build and host secure, fast and reliable web applications for our clients.
 When I saw how GatsbyJS and netlify took off, almost taking the web-design community by storm, I wanted to see what the hype is all about.

 I decided to _just give it five minutes_ and see how far I can get.
 Approximately 8:35hrs later I had this blog online.
 I found it to be a really fun exercise, so by putting out this guide, I hope to encourage you to try the same.
 I would estimate that by just following this guide, you should have your blog online in one or two hours.
+Of course you will then spend another four to eight hours coming up with beautiful styles for your blog.

 We will go through the following steps: